 Starting from Spring 2008, UVscope has been continuously upgraded: the detector is now a multi-anode photomultiplier that, with respect to the previous single-channel configuration, reduces the electronic dark noise to less than 10% and presents moderate imaging properties.
 Moreover, UVscope has been provided of a motorized filter wheel which allows to perform consecutive measurements at the different filter wavelengths.
 Under this UVscope configuration, campaigns of measurements have been conducted in Italy (Contrada Pomieri) and in Argentina (Pierre Auger Observatory).

-UVscope Today – The Apparatus
+UVscope – The Apparatus at the Pierre Auger Observatory

 The UVscope Multianode apparatus basically consists of: